kuwaai/genai-os/docs/tutorial/2024-05-19-apply-gemini.md

 1. Log in to your Kuwa account, and select "Settings" from the account menu in the top right corner.
    ![](./img/2024-05-19-apply-gemini/setup-personal-key1.png)
-2. In the "API Management" section, fill in the Google API key you just applied for, and click "Update" to start using Gemini Pro.
+2. In the "API Management" section, fill in the Google API key you just applied for, and click "Update" to start using Gemini.
    ![](./img/2024-05-19-apply-gemini/setup-personal-key2.png)

 ## Method 2: Set Up Global API Key
 Global API key is suitable for organizations that have purchased Google Gemini services.
-It allows all website users to use Gemini Pro directly without setting up API keys.
+It allows all website users to use Gemini directly without setting up API keys.
 ### Windows Tutorial
 1. Run `C:\kuwa\GenAI OS\windows\executors\geminipro\init.bat`, and fill in the Google API key you just applied for.
    ![](./img/2024-05-19-apply-gemini/setup-global-key-win.png)

-2. Restart Kuwa, or go back to the command line of Kuwa GenAI OS and input `reload` to reload all executors and start using Gemini Pro.
+2. Restart Kuwa, or go back to the command line of Kuwa GenAI OS and input `reload` to reload all executors and start using Gemini.
    ![](./img/2024-05-19-apply-gemini/reload.png)

 ### Docker Tutorial
-1. Refer to `docker/compose/gemini.yaml` to create a Gemini Pro executor.
+1. Refer to `docker/compose/gemini.yaml` to create a Gemini executor.
 Replace `<YOUR_GLOBAL_API_KEY_HERE>` with the Google API key you applied in the previous section.

    ```yaml
    services: